 Zoe "Huixun" Du PhD Candidate, USC-Buck Biology of Aging Program

 Huixun "Zoe" Du joined the Furman lab as a graduate student from the University of Southern California-Buck Biology of Aging Ph.D. program in January 2020.
 Prior to this, she completed her B.S. in pharmaceutical sciences at the University of California-Irvine.
 She is thrilled to study the dynamics of inflammasomes in aging-associated systemic chronic inflammation using computational tools.

 Anissa Grawe Research Associate / Lab Manager

 Anissa is a passionate researcher and laboratory manager in the Furman Lab with extensive experience in molecular biology, cell culture, microscopy, and biochemistry.
-Prior to completing her Master’s degree in cell and molecular biology, Anissa obtained research and managerial experience in various academic settings as well as in the private sector at a startup developing portable diagnostic devices for HIV and other communicable diseases.
+Prior to completing her Master’s degree in cell and molecular biology, Anissa obtained research and managerial experience in various academic settings in the SF Bay Area, including serving as lab manager in the UCSF Cardiovascular Institute in the lab of Dr. Harold Bernstein.
+She also has prior experience in the private sector at a startup developing portable diagnostic devices for HIV and other communicable diseases.
 Her expertise ranges from using fission yeast to investigate important proteins in cell division to studying organogenesis, myogenesis, and neuroblastoma in mice.
-In her spare time, she enjoys hiking in Marin, cooking, and hanging out with her two boys and husband, Sam.
-Anissa loves perfecting new techniques and analytical methods as needed to answer the biological question at hand.
 She is excited to be a part of a lab that uses artificial intelligence and machine learning to examine how the exposome is involved in chronic inflammation pathways and their role in aging.

 Henry Huang Data Scientist